 - In the jar pf a blender, combine water, sweetened condensed milk, and pudding mix.
 Blend until smooth, transfer mixture to a medium mixing bowl, and place in refrigerator.

 - In a medium mixing bowl, beat 1 cup of the heavy cream with electric beaters until soft peaks form.
 Remove the pudding mixture from the refrigerator and fold in the whipped cream until completely combined.
-Distribute the pudding mixture evenly among clear individual glass or plastic cups or jars.
-Place the pudding cups in the refrigerator.
-This step can be done up to 24 hours ahead of time.

 - Using the marker or melted chocolate (snip off a tiny corner of the bag), write “R.I.P.” on the top of each Milano cookie.
-Insert 1 cookie into one side of each pudding cup.
+Insert 1 Milano cookie into one side of each pudding cup.

-- In a large mixing bowl, combine the remaining 1 cup heavy cream and the powdered sugar.
-Beat until stiff peaks form (be careful not to turn it into butter, but you want it to hold its shape.)
-Transfer the whipped cream to a large Ziploc bag and cut off a corner so you have about a 1/2″ opening.
+- Transfer the whipped cream to a large Ziploc bag and cut off a corner so you have about a 1/2″ opening.
 Swirl the whipped cream on top of each pudding cup to make a ghost.
 Add two eyes to each ghost.

 Questions & Reviews